 Finally, consider how you can implement your characters' personality types throughout your story.
 Here are few of my favorite ways:

-Making decisions.
 When presented with the same predicament, not everyone will make the same decision.
 Knowing your characters' personality types — and specifically whether or not they are thinking (T) or feeling (F) — will make their decisions clear.

-Identifying goals.
-Some people prefer to live on the wild side while others prefer the security of a traditional lifestyle.
-Knowing whether your characters are judging (J) or perceiving (P) will help you define their ultimate goal once the villain is defeated.
+Some people like to live on the wild side while others prefer the security of a traditional lifestyle.
+Knowing whether your characters are judging (J) or perceiving (P) will help you define their story goals.

-Interacting with others.
-Some people are quite open and vulnerable in their relationships–and even with strangers–while others are more cautious or prefer to be left alone.
+Some people are free with their emotions and opinions, while others are more guarded and prefer to converse emotional and mental energy until opportune moments.
 Knowing whether your characters are introverted or extraverted will help you decide how they will interact with others.

-Dialogue.
-Not everyone says what they are thinking.
+Not everyone says what they're thinking.
 Getting to know how all of the elements of your characters' personality types work together will help you identify the difference between their thoughts and words, as well as what makes up each.

-Quirks.
-Everyone has their little oddities.
+Everyone has their oddities.
 By giving your characters quirks, you're setting your readers up for an interesting and relatable read.